f5vmr/SVXLink-Dash-V2/README.md

 <h2>Setting up the Dashboard</h2>
 <p>While still in the <b>/var/www/html</b> folder run the following command:</p>
 <p><b>sudo ./upgrade.sh</b></p>
-<p>This file allows you the Dashboard Owner to run certain commands when authorised.
+<p>This file allows you, the Dashboard Owner, to run certain commands when authorised.
 It also adds some maintenance provisions, removing old backup files so that the system remains unburdened of old data.</p>
 <p>Finally go to the browser of your choice and enter the ip address of your raspberry pi.</p>
 <p>You will be presented with the dashboard of your device.
 You will need to log in under your username and password, set up during the upgrade.sh process.</p>